 UFAH's Annual Campaign

-Every year during the annual campaign, UFAH solicits over 400 businesses and members of the community to raise funds for eleven member organizations.
+Every year during the annual campaign, UFAH solicits over 400 businesses and members of the community to raise funds for twelve member organizations.

 Jordana Snyder Photography

 UFAH’s board, member organizations and campaign chair team all work together to make the Coulee Region rich in culture and to continue to improve the well-being of those that live in our area.
 Being apart of the UFAH team has many benefits including:

 Knowledge and Inspiration – There is an opportunity to learn from one another and spark conversation.
 The UFAH board is comprised of at-large board members and member group representatives giving UFAH a wide variety of skills, knowledge, ideas and opinions.

 Connection – Improving our network of those that want to help, donate, participate and be entertained.

 Increased Exposure – Member groups work together and with other organizations for the betterment of our community and increases their reach:

 In December 2018, the La Crosse Symphony Orchestra, La Crosse Girlchoir, and La Crosse Area Youth Symphony joined together in a holiday concert to create an amazing performance allowing patrons of each to enjoy all three.
 This event also giving the younger performers the opportunity to perform and learn from a professional orchestra.